iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="setpublishingmode"></a>
 # **SetPublishingMode**
-> SetPublishingModeResponseMessage SetPublishingMode (SetPublishingModeRequestMessage? setPublishingModeRequestMessage = null)
+> SetPublishingModeResponse SetPublishingMode (SetPublishingModeRequest? setPublishingModeRequest = null)